Before we jump into the top must-have website engagement ideas, let’s clarify a few things.

 Keep this in mind when structuring and updating your blog.

-What if the most every website visitor leaves because they are unable to find what they need?
+What if the most every website visitor leaves because they cannot find what they need?

 Many websites are very difficult to navigate.
 If visitors can’t navigate, they get frustrated and leave.
 Poor navigation causes high bounce rates and lowers website user engagement.
-Simplify and re-organize your navigating structure, therefore, users can locate the page they want without much effort.
+Simplify and re-organize your navigating structure, therefore, users can locate the page they want with little effort.